1. 53795.394609

 On the mere difference view of disability, one isn’t worse off for being disabled as such, though one is worse off due to ableist arrangements in society.
 A standard observation is that the mere difference view doesn’t work for really big disabilities. …

-Found 2 hours, 31 minutes ago on Alexander Pruss's Blog
+Found 6 days, 16 hours ago on Alexander Pruss's Blog

 Consider contemporary injustices against Indigenous peoples in settler-colonies, such as the United States, Canada, and Australia.
 These injustices have a historical dimension: they can be traced to actions of invasion, dispossession, and genocide that occurred hundreds of years ago.
 The moral status of the ongoing injustices depends, in part, on their historical dimensions: it matters, morally, that the contemporary injustices are perpetrated against people whose ancestors were here first and whose sovereignty was violated.
 But who bears culpability for those historical wrongs?
 Is culpability borne merely by the individuals involved, who are now long-dead?
 Are those long-ago actions attributable to the ideology of the time, which persists in various ways but which seems to lack the agency necessary for culpability?
 Or are there presently-existing agents that bear culpability?

-Found 3 hours, 32 minutes ago on Stephanie Collins's site
+Found 6 days, 17 hours ago on Stephanie Collins's site

 We argue that, in the predominant sense of the term, propaganda is a necessarily negative phenomenon.
 We follow Ross’s (2002) account and claim that, with some refinements, it is an explanatorily useful analysis of political propaganda.
 We then assess two prominent attempts that aim at classifying positive or legitimate cases of public communication as cases of propaganda, namely Ross’s (2013) revision of her previous model, and Stanley’s (2015) influential account.
 We show that some of the cases in contention are problematic and that no satisfactory reasons are provided to count other nonproblematic cases as propaganda.
 We also argue that the arguments these authors offer for their revisionary understanding of propaganda are inconclusive.
 In particular, the motivation for counting legitimate public communication as propaganda is lacking.